yangtommmmmmmm/cyber_offend/Cracking/README.md

-This part is mainly describing the skills for cracking system's service account/password to get their shell.
+This part is mainly describing the skills for cracking system's service account/password.

 1.Brute Forcing